philbooth/bfj/README.md

 * `bfj.events.error`
   indicates that
-  an error has occurred.
+  an error was caught
-  The error may be due to
-  invalid syntax on the incoming stream or caught from one of the event handlers in user code.
+  from one of the event handlers in user code.
   The listener
   will be passed
   the `Error` instance
   as its argument.

+* `bfj.events.dataError`
+  indicates that
+  a syntax error was encountered in the incoming JSON stream.
+  The listener
+  will be passed
+  an `Error` instance
+  decorated with `actual`, `expected`, `lineNumber` and `columnNumber` properties as its argument.

 * `bfj.events.end`